mircocazzaro/bitsei-db2-unipd/README.md

 ---

-## How to Run and Use the Codes
+## Output of the project

-### Queries:
-You can open the notebook `queries/BitseiQueries.ipynb` and run our queries!
+### Queries and Python SPARQLWrapper Notebook:

+As stated before, we carried out 10 insightful queries over our graph database.
+You will find 10 subfolders into the `queries` folder: inside each of them there are the outputs (in csv format) and the plots related to each of them.
+For each of the 10 queries, there might be different versions, just selecting different data properties.
+The actual SPARQL queries are instead available on the python notebook `queries/BitseiQueries.ipynb`.
+While looking at our notebook, you can actually run our queries on our remote server!

 N.B.
 For security reasons, IP's are filtered on the remote server.
-Please make sure you are connecting from any of the buildings of the University of Padua (The IP class `147.162.0.0\16` is allowed to connect).
+Please make sure you are connecting from any of the buildings of the University of Padova (The IP class `147.162.0.0\16` is allowed to connect).

 ### Webapp:

+For presenting our webapp, we also carried out a simple web application capable of running our queries, and showing them by means of plots (using `Chart.js` library).
 For running the webapp, you can follow the instructions in the `webapp` folder.
 These instructions are available in the `webapp/README.md` file.

-Serving queries through a webapp is a very useful way to make the data accessible to a wider audience, without the need of knowing SPARQL.

 ---